microsoft/vscode-essentials/docs/en/01-getting-started.md

 ### Using VS Code Without Installing

 Are you at a friend's house and need to code quickly?
-The horror, there's only notepad on their computer!
+The horror, there's only Notepad on their computer!
 Fortunately, VS Code comes to your rescue.

 Simply visit the site [vscode.dev](https://vscode.dev) and you're ready to code, without installing anything!